soxueren/atsd/api/data/messages/examples/stats-query/messages-stats-query-multiple-entities-counted-series.md

-# Stats-Query With Multiple Entities and Group
+# Multiple Entities Counted as 1 Series, no Grouping

 ## Description